Godwin-Chacko/London-e-commerce-analysis/README.md

   ### Overview of findings

 After sales peaked in november 2019, all key performance indicators have decreased month over month in December 2019: Revenue declined 74%, Orders fell 70% and AOV decreased 15%.
-This decline can most likely be attributed to supply chain disruptions in China that started in December 2019
+This decline can most likely be attributed to